kierendavies/allan-gray-assignment/README.md

 I took this as an opportunity to learn Scala, which I have been wanting to do for a while.
 I made an effort to use the language as idiomatically as possible.

+The solution is admittedly ridiculously over-engineered, but it was fun to write, and shows off a few cool language features.

 ## Prerequisites

 The application was only tested with the versions of the dependencies listed below.
 Other versions may work.